AndrejBerezni/Flux/README.md

 This slicer keeps information that user selects when starting a search and that is sent to back end to fetch available vehicles.
 User selects type of vehicle, pick-up location, return location, whether pick-up and return locations are the same, pick-up date, return date, pick-up time, and return time.

+### vehicleRent slicer

+This slicer helps us organize and pass information about selected rent details to rent checkout session, and display correct information on VehicleRent component.

 ## Database

-Database is still work in progress, but this is the curent state of tables, their columns, and their relationships:
+This is the curent state of tables, their columns, and their relationships:

 1. users:
    id VARCHAR(255) PRIMARY KEY,